Protection with 2-man-rule

 - using the challenge to retrieve the identity from SSKS.

-Then, we change function retrieveIdentity
+We change function retrieveIdentity

 to retrieveIdentity2MR